 In a separate bowl, sift together the flour, baking soda, and table salt.
 Then slowly add them to the wet ingredients.

 Line your baking sheet(s) with parchment paper, and portion about 6 dollops of dough onto each sheet.
+(If you have a digital scale, aim for around 38 to 40 grams per cookie.)

-Place the cookies in the oven for 5 minutes, then swap the baking sheets and continue baking for another 5 minutes.
+Place the cookies in the oven for 5 minutes—then swap the baking sheets and continue baking for another 5 minutes.
 When they’re done, their tops and edges should have just started to brown.

 (If the tops of the cookies are still batter-colored when your timer beeps—that is, the tops haven’t the slightest browning—put the sheets back in the oven for another 30 seconds.)